State-of-the-Art of Small Spacecraft Technology

 Preface

-This report should not be considered as a comprehensive overview of all the technologies but a general overview for the current state-of-the-art SmallSat technologies and their development status.
-It should be noted that technology maturity designations may vary with change to payload, mission requirements, reliability considerations, and/or the environment in which performance was demonstrated.
-Readers are highly encouraged to reach out to companies for further information regarding the performance and maturity of the described technology.
+This report should not be considered as a comprehensive overview of all the technologies but a rather general overview for the current state-of-the-art SmallSat technologies and their development status.
+It should be noted that technology maturity designations may vary with changes to payload, mission requirements, reliability considerations, and/or the environment in which performance was demonstrated.
+Readers are highly encouraged to contact companies for further information regarding the performance and maturity of the described technology.
+Any companies mentioned in this report are for informational purposes only and do not constitute an endorsement by NASA.

 References